 WHAT WE DO:

 To put it in a nutshell, we build the house.
 As an on your lot builder, we partner with you to build your home, on your lot in parts of Washington, Oregon and Idaho.
 Click here to see if we can build for you.
 Everything outside of building the house is done by someone else besides True Built Home.
 Why?
 While most of our crews will travel, excavating companies charge a substantial amount of money to “mobilize” their equipment.

 Plans and engineering: True Built Home will prepare blueprints and have them engineered for your building site and area.
 The costs for doing these are covered by our processing fee.
 You can make changes to any of our stock plans which can vary from as little as $1700-to as much as $5500 depending on the degree of change you make to one of our stock plans and is due when you sign up to order your home.

 WHAT YOU DO:

 The client is responsible for the following; although we can do some of the items (these are noted):

-Permits-either our office administrator or your sales consultant can help you fill out the application for your permit for the home, once your plans and engineering are completed.
-Some choose to hire a permit specialist (which we recommend for certain cities and counties such as Seattle and or King County, who can run the entire process including completing and submitting the application, acquiring any information the building department may need during the approval process and picking up and delivering the approved permit.
+Permits– Some choose to hire a permit specialist which we highly recommend.
+Certain cities and counties such as Seattle and or King County, the permit specialist can run the entire process including completing and submitting the application, acquiring any information the building department may need during the approval process and picking up and delivering the approved permit.
 In some areas such as King County as we mentioned, this service can be well worth the money you spend.
 True Built Home and its staff are not permit specialist.
 Codes, laws etc change and as a result, permit specialist are simply the only alternative you have to get a permit successfully through in a timely manner.